jrsh44/sd-control-and-representation/tests/TEST_RESULTS.md

 - All tests run on **CPU only** (CUDA_VISIBLE_DEVICES="" is set in conftest.py)
 - PyTorch behavior is identical on CPU vs GPU for logic testing
 - Tests requiring GPU are marked with `@pytest.mark.requires_gpu` and skipped on CPU
-- Total test execution time: ~88.56 seconds
+- Total test execution time: ~409 seconds (6:49)
+- **Visualization tests use mocking** to avoid headless environment issues - they verify function calls instead of actual display
-- Added 13 new tests: 3 cache, 7 dataset, 3 training
+- Added 16 new tests total: 3 cache, 7 dataset, 3 training, 3 visualization error/edge cases